Lighthouses of Venezuela: Caribbean Islands

 Punta Tigre

 Date unknown.
 Active; focal plane 12 m (39 ft); one long (1.2 s) white flash every 12 s.
 Approx. 8 m (26 ft) square skeletal tower painted with red and white horizontal bands.
 Trabas has Capt.
-Peter's photo and Bing has a satellite view.
+Peter's 2017 photo but this lighthouse has not been located; it is not seen at the listed location, which seems too far inland.
 Located on a promontory on the northwest side of the island.
 Site status unknown.
 Admiralty J6499; NGA 17162.3.

 * La Guardia (Ensenada La Guardia, Punta La Sabila)